Lowe (3 Jan 1908-7 Jun 1914)

 “Under the direction of House-Gregg Funeral Home in Walnut Ridge and Lynn, Arkansas.”

 Curly served in the Coast Guard during WWII, worked briefly for his brother-in-law Millard Clark, became an electrician, and moved to Paducah, Kentucky, where he worked at a nuclear power plant.
 He married Alma Mae McAllister (21 Feb 1931-14 May 2007) of Paducah in 1948, in Clay County, Arkansas.
-They had three children I know of:
+They had two children I know of:

-Charles William “Chuck” (1 Sep 1952-????)
+Charles William “Chuck” (11 Sep 1950-1 Apr 2023)

-Russell V. “Rusty” (15 Dec 1955-before 2007)
+Russell V. “Rusty” (15 Dec 1955-4 Nov 2006)

 Curly had two grandchildren, Jackie and Sarah Norris, who in 2007 were living in Kansas City, Missouri.
-I don’t know which son they were the children of.

 Jack was, per Robert Clark’s account, “something of a rogue.
 A smooth-talking salesman, he did fairly well selling women’s clothing lines to stores across Arkansas and Missouri.
 He also was an accomplished blackjack player, and would travel to Las Vegas occasionally and come back with winnings.
 He was a smoker, and died of lung cancer.”